 Treat what we’ve said so far as guidelines.
 Every business is different, so you shouldn’t consider these rules to be set in stone.
 In particular, there are a couple of special cases where you should be hiring a full-time HR professional much earlier:

-If you know your business is about to grow a lot in a short space of time – say, increasing the team by 100% or 50% within 6-12 months, this is often a sensible time to hire a full-time HR professional, even if you’re only sitting at 20-30 people right now.
+If you know your business is about to grow a lot in a short space of time – say, increasing the team size by 100% or 50% within 6-12 months – it's a very good idea to hire an in-house HR professional early, before you really need.

 If you’ve got remote workers or distributed offices